Download PDF

 AnyBoth (upload and download)BlockAll remaining file typesAnyBoth (upload and download)Alert

-The following table lists all possible signatures for Antivirus category.
+The following table lists all possible signatures for the Antivirus category.
 These

 signatures are continuously updated on your NGFWs.